kfrn/cinema-1917-api/documentation.md

 ##### Search notes

-* The searche queries are written to operate via **pattern matching**, meaning that 'gold' will also match 'golden', etc.
+* The search queries operate via **pattern matching**, meaning that 'gold' will also match 'golden', etc.

 * To match a **full name or phrase**, the space(s) between the words must be replaced by a plus sign: